Bill Musgrave: Professional career

 Musgrave was selected by the Dallas Cowboys in the fourth round (106th overall) of the 1991 NFL draft.
 He went into training camp with Troy Aikman, Babe Laufenberg and Cliff Stoudt at quarterback.
 On August 25, the Cowboys traded for Steve Beuerlein to improve the backup position and released Musgrave and Stoudt, opting to keep just two quarterbacks.

-On August 28, 1991, he was signed to the practice squad by the San Francisco 49ers.
+On August 28, 1991, Musgrave was signed to the practice squad by the San Francisco 49ers.
 He was promoted to the active roster in week 11 and made his professional debut in the week 17 game against the Chicago Bears, throwing for a touchdown and 33 yards, after replacing Steve Young late in the contest.
-The next year, he was the fourth-string quarterback, until being placed on the injured reserve list on December 15.
-In 1993 and 1994, he was named the team's third-string quarterback and was rarely activated on game days although he did appear in Super Bowl XXIX where he threw a pass for 6 yards.
-He played under head coach George Seifert and offensive coordinators Mike Holmgren and Mike Shanahan.
+The next year, Musgrave was the fourth-string quarterback, until being placed on the injured reserve list on December 15.
+In 1993 and 1994, he was named the team's third-string quarterback and was rarely activated on game days although he did appear in Super Bowl XXIX where he threw a pass for six yards.
+Musgrave played under head coach George Seifert and offensive coordinators Mike Holmgren and Mike Shanahan.

-In 1995, he signed as a free agent with the Denver Broncos, reuniting with Shanahan, who was the new team's head coach.
+In 1995, Musgraveigned as a free agent with the Denver Broncos, reuniting with Shanahan, who was the team's new head coach.
 He was the backup quarterback behind John Elway, starting a game in 1996 against the Packers when Elway was injured before announcing his retirement on July 22, 1997.

 Following a brief coaching stint as the quarterbacks coach of the Oakland Raiders, Musgrave signed with the Indianapolis Colts on April 8, 1998, but was released during training camp.